FamilySearch/GEDCOM.io/_pages/tag-def/SNOTE.md

 specification:
   - Shared note
   - A pointer to a note that is shared by multiple structures.
-See NOTE_STRUCTURE for more.
+See `NOTE_STRUCTURE` for more details.

 label: 'Shared note'